Last Updated on

 7. He won over his envious enemies.

 Aguinaldo’s decision to make Mabini his trusted adviser flared up the latter’s enemies.
-He was called many names such as the “Dark Chamber of the President” and was even rumored to had contracted syphilis which allegedly caused his paralysis.
+He was called many names such as the “Dark Chamber of the President” and was even rumored to have contracted syphilis which allegedly caused his paralysis.

 Also Read: 16 Interesting Facts About Emilio Aguinaldo